-7. Tackling mastitis holistically
+10. Tackling mastitis holistically

 - The things to work on;

 - Cow environment

 - Milking procedure

 - Milk technique

 - Monitoring

 - Culling and breeding

+- All these issues are strongly interacting.
+Messing up one item while doing all other satisfactory can still lead to big problems.

-8. Cow environment
+11. Cow environment

-- The aim is to keep the area around the teat end as clean as possible.
+- The aim is to keep the area around the teat end as clean as possible to minimize the chance of bacteria entering the teat opening.
 So: - Udders should kept clean by having clean places to lay down.
 Pasture is excellent. - Have a clean place where cattle are milked.